LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/data-and-variables/values-and-data-types.rst.txt

    42 17 56 34 11 4.35 32
    3.4 'hello' 45

 Remember not to put commas or spaces in your integers, no matter how big they are.
-Also revisit what we said in the previous chapter: formal languages are strict, the notation is concise, and even the smallest change might mean something quite different from what you intend.
+Also revisit what we said in the chapter :ref:`how-programs-work`: formal languages are strict, the notation is concise, and even the smallest change might mean something quite different from what you intend.

 Type Systems
 ------------

 .. index:: ! type system

-Every programming langauge has a **type system**, which is the set of rules that determine how it deals with data of different types.
+Every programming language has a **type system**, which is the set of rules that determine how the languages deals with data of different types.
 In particular, how values are divided up into different data types is one characteristic of a type system.

 In many programming languages, integers and floats are considered to be different data types.
 For example, in Python ``42`` is of the ``int`` data type, while ``42.0`` is of the ``float`` data type.

 .. note:: While JavaScript does not distinguish between floats and integers, at times we may wish to do so in our programs.
-For example, an inventory-tracking program might not want insist that counts of items are integers.
+For example, consider an inventory-tracking program that stores items along with the number of each item in stock.
+It would not make sense for there to be float quantities of items (for example, 3.5 shirts), so the program may wish to only allow quantities to be stored as integers.

 When discussing the differences between programming languages, the details of type systems are one of the main factors that programmers consider.
 There are other aspects of type systems beyond just how values are categorized.
 We will explore these in future lessons.